 - High-efficiency nozzles for your system.
 Just like your indoor plumbing, you can use more efficient hardware to help decrease the water usage and still have the same long term effects of proper irrigation.
 For instance, you may already have a more efficient shower head installed in your home.
 You have probably even switched over to a low-flow toilet at this point.
 Making this change with your irrigation is the next logical step.

 - Less frequent watering.
 With so many areas dealing with long term droughts, it’s essential that we think about water conservation in a new light.
 You can still have a healthy and well-cared-for lawn without watering as frequently.
 The key is to figure out how long you can go between using your sprinklers and making that your permanent setting.

 - Early morning watering cycles.
 Did you know that changing the time of day for your watering can also make an impact on its efficiency?
 Watering early in the morning, before the sun is at its highest point of the day, will decrease the natural evaporation of the water.
 By setting your system to irrigate in the morning, you can also increase the way your law absorbs the water before the sun gets too hot.

 We recommend talking with a professional to learn as much as you can about sprinkler installation and different technologies to improve efficiency.
-If you’re looking for an irrigation sprinkler repair service in Los Angeles, Contact Chuck’s Landscaping today to see how we can help.
+If you’re looking for a lawn sprinkler repair service in Los Angeles, Contact Chuck’s Landscaping today to see how we can help.
 We also offer sprinkler repair in Reseda, Tarzana, Encino, and throughout northern Los Angeles.